mattwatsoncodes/block-template-ui/README.md

 Proof of Concept User Interface for WordPress Block Templates.

 ## Creating a Page Template
-To create a page template just layout you’re blocks the same as you would as normal.
-Use the meta box to indicate where the template should be applied, and then when you create a post the template will be applied.
+To create a page template just layout your blocks the same as you would as normal.
+Use the meta box to indicate where the template should be used, and then when you create a post the template will be applied.

 Note how blocks can be locked.
 A PoC plugin exists to restrict this further so a block cannot be changed at all based on user role.